 The White Ridge Zone, located on the northeast side of the property, has a gold in soil anomaly (>5 - 39 ppb) that was traced for 2 km to the east.
 Anomalous mercury values (>1,864 ppb) are restricted to the immediate area of the original carbonate hosted White Ridge Zone over an east - west strike length of one kilometer.
 Sporadic anomalous thallium values of >2 ppm are found within the White Ridge gold in soil anomaly.
 Expanded soil sample coverage over the Puddle Zone, located one kilometer north of the White Ridge Zone and also underlain by carbonates, identified a coincident arsenic (>63 ppm), antimony (>8 ppm), with sporadic anomalies for mercury (>911 ppb), arsenic (>62 ppm), silver (>563 ppb), lead (>106) and zinc (>1,110 ppm).
 This soil anomaly extends over a one kilometer east - west strike length, 500 m north - south, and is open to the west.
 Lead-zinc mineralization at the Larry Zone was confirmed to be restricted to silicified brecciated pods within or adjacent to an approximate east - west fault structure that intersects the west end of the White Ridge Zone.

-Most of the claims are valid until 2017 or beyond.
-No additional work is planned for the property at the present time.
-This project is available for joint venture.
+The claims are valid until 2018 or later, and the project is available for joint venture.